lilygoose89/coco/_rooms/oldtale-coliving.md

       average nomad, but offers easy access to the Old City and Superhighway.
       The area is up and coming, with hip cafes and concept spaces beginning to emerge, but is still very essentially Thai and local.
 Your nearest 7-Eleven is at the top of the road within walking distance.
-For grogeries and shopping, head to Central Festival which is less than 10 minutes away by motorbike or car.
+For groceries and shopping, head to Central Festival which is less than 10 minutes away by motorbike or car.
     googlemapembed: >-